session-replay-tools/mysql-replay-module/README.md

 1. User Accounts and Privileges: Both MySQL instances on the target and online servers must have identical user accounts and privileges, though passwords can differ.
 2. Session Replay: Only complete sessions can be replayed.
 3. OpenSSL Support: OpenSSL 1.1.0+ is not currently supported.
-4. Password Plugin Compatibility: MySQL 8.0’s caching_sha2_password is not supported.
-To test MySQL 8.0 using MySQL 5.7 production flows, use mysql_native_password and ensure that all users involved in the test are configured with the mysql_native_password plugin.
+4. Password Plugin Compatibility: MySQL 8.0’s **caching_sha2_password** is not supported.
+To test MySQL 8.0 using MySQL 5.7 production flows, use **mysql_native_password** and ensure that all users involved in the test are configured with the **mysql_native_password** plugin.
 5. The `./configure --with-resp-payload` option for `intercept` cannot be used together with the `./configure` option for `tcpcopy`.
+6. **tcpcopy with mysql-replay-module** only supports the MySQL protocol.
-6. For additional assistance, visit [tcpcopy](https://github.com/session-replay-tools/tcpcopy).
+7. For additional assistance, visit [tcpcopy](https://github.com/session-replay-tools/tcpcopy).

 ## Release History